Opera Lyra Ottawa: Governance and finance

-Opera Lyra Ottawa is a registered charity, governed by a volunteer Board of Directors with an Advisory Council and an Executive Committee.
+Opera Lyra Ottawa was a registered charity, governed by a volunteer Board of Directors with an Advisory Council and an Executive Committee.
 Its Patron is Beverley McLachlin, Chief Justice of Canada.
 According to the company, approximately 40% of the cost for presenting a mainstage opera is covered by ticket sales.
 Government and foundation grants, including ones from the City of Ottawa, Canada Council for the Arts, and the Ontario Arts Council, contribute another 30%.
 The remainder is met through individual and corporate donations.
 The OLO Guild assists with the company's fundraising activities.